-P2P.1 Development of greenfield land amounting to approximately 0.65 hectares at Richmond Hall, Richmond Road, designated as Site STNP16, and as shown on Policy Map 2P, for up to 12 new dwellings, will be permitted subject to meeting the following criteria:
+P2P.1 Development of greenfield land amounting to approximately 0.65 hectares at Richmond Hall, Richmond Road, designated as Site STNP16, and as shown on Policy Map 2P, for approximately 12 new dwellings, will be permitted subject to meeting the following criteria:

-- a) The site boundary shall be as shown on Policy Map 2P; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.2 or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - c) The proposals do not prejudice in any way the delivery of the future publicly accessible amenity land; a site closely linked to this site allocation, and shown on Policy Map 2P;
+- a) The site boundary shall be as shown on Policy Map 2P; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.2 or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - Any planning permission for the development of the land that is the subject of this allocation is expected to be accompanied by a planning obligation which secures long term public access to the amenity land as shown on Policy Map 2P upon the completion of the development; - d) Suitable access is provided across the site to the future publicly accessible amenity land shown on Policy Map 2P;

-- d) Suitable access is provided across the site to the future publicly accessible amenity land shown on Policy Map 2P; - e) The site is brought forward as part of a comprehensive scheme (including via a joint combined planning application) together with the immediately adjacent site which has outline permission for five dwellings (Ref.
+- e) The site is brought forward as part of a comprehensive scheme (including via a joint combined planning application) together with the immediately adjacent site which has outline permission for five dwellings (Ref.
 3PL/2018/0563/O); - f) Safe access to and from the site shall be provided by via the adjacent permitted site, to which highways conditions apply; - g) A proportionate Landscape and Visual Appraisal shall be provided with the planning application if the proposed site layout differs significantly from that given in Policy Map 2G.2; - h) The Ecological Assessment for the site shall include specific consideration of stone curlews; - i) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted; - j) The existing trees and hedges on the site shall be retained. - P2P.2 This site is expected to be developed between 2019 and 2024. - P2P.3 This site is required to deliver at least four affordable homes in combination with the adjacent permitted site, as it has the same ownership.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted; - j) The existing trees and hedges on the site shall be retained.

-- T2P.1 A comprehensive site assessment and selection process has been followed to establish this site's suitability to be an allocated site.
-That included detailed discussions with the landowner, who has agreed to all the criteria for its development. - T2P.2 Should a developer purchase this site in advance of a planning application that will be done in full knowledge and understanding of the criteria specified in this allocation policy.
-Therefore, only under exceptional circumstances shall viability be accepted as a reason to vary those criteria. - T2P.3 This policy, the common criteria of Policy 2F, and the masterplanning requirements of Policy 2G have been fully agreed with the site owner, who has agreed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable. - T2P.4 Requirements relating to highway access and footway provision shall be common with those for existing planning permission 3PL/2018/0563/O for an immediately adjacent site (in the same ownership). - T2P.5 Further background and context to the Masterplanning site-layout is provided in the Saham Toney Masterplanning Report, AECOM, February 2020, which examined layout options for allocated sites grouped around Pound Hill and Page's Lane, and for this allocated site. - T2P.6 Should it be required, a Landscape and Visual Appraisal shall demonstrate how the site layout, design and landscaping of a combined and coherent scheme for the site in conjunction with the adjacent permitted site, preserves, and is sympathetic to the landscape character of the area in which the site is located.
+T2P.1 This policy, the common criteria of Policy 2F, and the masterplanning requirements of Policy 2G have been fully agreed with the site owner, who has agreed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable.

+T2P.2 Requirements relating to highway access and footway provision shall be common with those for existing planning permission 3PL/2018/0563/O for an immediately adjacent site (in the same ownership).

+T2P.3 Further background and context to the Masterplanning site-layout is provided in the Saham Toney Masterplanning Report, AECOM, February 2020, which examined layout options for allocated sites grouped around Pound Hill and Page's Lane, and for this allocated site.

+T2P.4 Should it be required, a Landscape and Visual Appraisal shall demonstrate how the site layout, design and landscaping of a combined and coherent scheme for the site in conjunction with the adjacent permitted site, preserves, and is sympathetic to the landscape character of the area in which the site is located.

-T2P.7 In order to satisfy the Saham Toney Habitats Regulations Assessment, with respect to stone curlews, the required Ecological Assessment of the proposal must include:
+T2P.5 In order to satisfy the Saham Toney Habitats Regulations Assessment, with respect to stone curlews, the required Ecological Assessment of the proposal must include: